 Today we are looking at filtering and how it can be used to clean dirty water.
 This activity is very simplified but gives kids a great overview of how water purification is carried out to give us lovely clean drinking water.

-How to filter water
+How to make a homemade water filter

 Dirty water ( or mud and clean water )